-The Sicilian Circle is an English Country Dance.
-It was published by Thomas Hillgrove in 1857 in The Scholar's Companion and Ball-Room Vade-Mecum.
+The Sicilian Circle or The Circassian Circle ~ Sicilian is an English Country Dance.
+It was published by Thomas Hillgrove in 1857 in The Scholar's Companion and Ball-Room Vade-Mecum, New York.
 It is an improper duple minor longways dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 The term "Sicilian Circle" has come to mean a way of dancing a minor set dance in a circle instead of longways.
-But once upon a time there was a dance called The Sicilian Circle.
+But once upon a time there was a dance called The Sicilian Circle (and before that, in 1822, it was called Circassian Circle).
 It appears to have taken its figures from The Plain Quadrille, but executes them in a duple minor format.
 See The Libary of Dance for more info.
 The dance was popular and evolved over the years.
 This is merely one version.

 The turn at the end of the right and left through is different from the modern courtesy turn. "the entlemen then present their left hand to the left hand of their partners, and turn them half round, and then turn themselves, so that each couple may face the opposite couple."